Battle of Fort Stephenson: Aftermath

 The British made no further attempts to attack forts held by the Army of the Northwest.
 In September, the American naval victory at the Battle of Lake Erie severed Procter's supply line and forced the British to withdraw from Detroit and the Western District of Upper Canada.
-Harrison occupied Amherstburg on September 28, and on defeated Procter at the Battle of the Thames on October 5.
+Harrison occupied Amherstburg on September 28, and defeated Procter at the Battle of the Thames on October 5.

 The Battle of Fort Stephenson was a complete victory for the Americans.
 Harrison praised Croghan in his report to the Secretary of War.
 Croghan was celebrated as a national hero, brevetted to lieutenant colonel, and gifted an elegant sword by the ladies of Chillicothe, Ohio.
 In 1835, Croghan was awarded the Congressional Gold Medal.

 In 1851, the City of Fremont acquired "Old Betsy" which had been moved into storage at Pittsburgh after the war.
 The cannon is now located outside the north entrance of the Birchard Library near the 1885 Soldiers' Monument.
 The library was built in 1878 on the site of Fort Stephenson.
 In 1906, the remains of George Croghan were removed from the Croghan Family Burying Ground at Locust Grove outside Louisville, Kentucky and reinterred at the base of the Soldiers' Monument.